 2005: Flatout outgrows its headquarters, moves to a much bigger home in Bellingham, Mass.
 As demand grows for our services, we build second and third rental Miatas and begin building our own rollcages.

 2006: We institute our Arrive & Drive program.
 It quickly becomes our most popular service.
-Jeff Harding, our first A&D client, immediately begins winning races and championships in his RX-7.
 In his Flatout-built ITA Miata, Andy Bettencourt dominates the NARRC Runoffs and sets multiple track records.
 Flatout operates, transports and crews Grand-Am KONI Challenge Acura RSX Type S’s for Davis Motorsports, with Leverone one of the team drivers.
 Davis and Flatout help deliver Acura its first-ever Grand-Am victory at Phoenix.

 2007: We purchase our Renegade toter home and five-car hauler, taking our service and comfort to a new level.
-Leverone, Bettencourt and Harding dominate SM, ITA and ITS in the northeast, winning races, championships and NARRC Runoffs while setting track records virtually everywhere they go.
+Team drivers dominate SM and IT racing in the northeast, winning races, championships and NARRC Runoffs while setting track records virtually everywhere they go.

 2008: Demand for A&D services continues to grow as we refine our data-gathering and -analysis.
 Racers are figuring out that by running with the strongest team in the northeast and studying their data with experts, they can improve their lap times dramatically.
-Flatout builds Hugh McHaffie’s Grand-Am KONI Challenge Mazda MX-5; McHaffie and Leverone compete in six races all over North America.
+Flatout builds and campaigns a Grand-Am KONI Challenge Mazda MX-5.
 We outgrow another shop and move again!

-2009: Attilio A. Albani Jr. and Hugh McHaffie join Flatout as co-owners, bringing solid business expertise with them.
-We outfit all our rental Miatas with DL-1 data-gathering systems.
+2009: We outfit all our rental Miatas with DL-1 data-gathering systems.
 The company buys a dynamometer to better tune clients’ engines.
-McHaffie and Leverone continue to campaign the MX-5 in KONI Challenge.
 More track records (Lime Rock, Watkins Glen, New Hampshire Motor Speedway) for Bettencourt and Leverone.
-Flatout customers establish themselves – Craig McHaffie, Jay Dedrick and others begin winning races and competing for series championships.